Sunday, March 18, 2012

 Eliasson questions us as viewers and in turn assists us in questioning ourselves and our environment.
 The exhibition provokes us to; take a new approach, enquire about our world, experience our surroundings differently for a change and make us realise that seeing as a process is a lot more complex than just 'looking'.

-(NB: take your time also to read the room brochure!!!it will add a dimensions to your overall enjoyment)
+(NB: take your time also to read the room brochure!!!it will add a dimension to your overall enjoyment)

 Museum of Conemporary Art